Who we are

 We now publish both print and digital editions every Friday.
 But we’re always finding new and innovative ways to publish and distribute original content.

-Ten years on, we have over 2,000,000 young people nationwide reading First News each week with over half of all UK schools subscribing to our paper.
+Fourteen years on, we have over 2,500,000 young people nationwide and from across the globe reading First News every week with over half of all UK schools subscribing to First News

 What we believe

 Our fundamental belief is that, if the world is to become a better place, the next generation has to be better informed than the last.